 SMS verification protocols

-- Verification code security (you need the time-sensitive code)
+- Verification code security (you gotta use the code before it expires)

 Cybersecurity experts agree that this triple-layer approach works better than traditional single-factor authentication used in other payment systems.